Lighting: Vehicle use

-Design and architecture
+Lighting practice

 Architectural lighting design

 Lighting without windows: The Pantheon in the 18th century, painted by Giovanni Paolo Panini.

 Lighting design as it applies to the built environment is known as 'architectural lighting design'.
+Some designers specialize in daylighting or outdoor lighting (e.g., landscape lighting).
 Lighting of structures considers aesthetic elements as well as practical considerations of quantity of light required, occupants of the structure, energy efficiency, and cost.
 Artificial lighting takes into account the amount of daylight received in a space by using daylight factor calculations.
 For simple installations, hand calculations based on tabular data are used to provide an acceptable lighting design.
 More critical or complex designs now routinely use computer software such as Radiance for mathematical modeling, which can allow an architect to quickly and accurately evaluate the benefit of a proposed design.

 In some instances, the materials used on walls and furniture play a key role in the lighting effect.
 For example, dark paint tends to absorb light, making the room appear smaller and more dim than it is, whereas light paint does the opposite.
 Other reflective surfaces also have an effect on lighting design.